luminovang/documentation/introduction/installation.md

 ## Overview

-Installation guides for the PHP Luminova framework highlight the benefits of using Composer for easy maintenance and ensuring you&#039;re always up to date with the latest framework and dependency.
+Installation guides for the PHP Luminova framework highlight the benefits of using Composer for easy maintenance and ensuring you're always up to date with the latest framework and dependency.

 ***